cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 <HighlightBox type="note">

-Note:

-* How `MsgCreateGame` does not mention `Board` or `Turn` as this, as mentioned, should not be under the control of the message sender.
+* `MsgCreateGame` does not mention `Board` or `Turn` as this (as mentioned) should not be under the control of the message sender.
-* That the response is empty as there is no extra information to return.
+* The response is empty as there is no extra information to return.
 For instance, here the game index is known in advance.
-* How `option (cosmos.msg.v1.signer)` identifies `creator` as the field that will serve as the signer.
+* `option (cosmos.msg.v1.signer)` identifies `creator` as the field that will serve as the signer.
 At compilation time, the SDK will automagically pick up the value of this annotation to have `MsgCreateGame` implement `sdk.Msg.GetSigners`.

 </HighlightBox>

 ### Compile Protobuf

-Since you have defined a new message type and an associated `service`, you should recompile the lot:
+Since you have defined a new message type and an associated `service`, you should recompile everything:

 ```sh
 $ make proto-gen
 ```

-In the new `tx.pg.go` you can find `type MsgCreateGame struct` and `type MsgServer interface`.
+In the new `tx.pg.go`, you can find `type MsgCreateGame struct` and `type MsgServer interface`.
 Now you can use them closer to the keeper.

 ### New message server